 Transforming Lives, One Connection at a Time

 Hone your skills to work with individuals, groups, couples, and families, and consult with organizations using a systemic, relational perspective.
 With a Master of Science in Couple and Family Therapy degree from Nova Southeastern University's College of Osteopathic Medicine, you'll benefit from close mentoring, a wide range of internships, and a close-knit community of professionals.
-M.S. in Couple and Family Therapy program is a residential (campus-based) program offered at the main NSU Davie campus.

 Secure Your Future with a 100% Job Placement Rate